 It’s also a good time of year to consider hitting the Indian Ocean islands.
 If you’re already in Kenya or Tanzania, it’s easy to add-on a few days in Zanzibar or the Seychelles, for all the tropical paradise you could desire.

 If you want to go in December, January or February

 The end of the year is peak season for all travel hotspots but especially family destinations like Cape Town, Victoria Falls, the Garden Route (particularly Knysna and Plettenberg Bay) and, on the Indian Ocean island of Zanzibar, Stone Town.
-If you want to be in one of these incredibly festive spots for New Year’s but also want peace, quiet and privacy, then consider renting a villa rather than staying in a hotel.
-You’re likely to have a pool all to yourself and can even have a private chef and butler tol keep your fridge stocked and your drinks topped up.
+If you want to be in one of these incredibly festive spots for New Year’s but also want peace, quiet and privacy, then consider renting a beach villa rather than staying in a hotel.
+You’re likely to have a pool all to yourself and can even have a private chef and butler to keep your fridge stocked and your drinks topped up.